What Is CPC: A Definition Of Cost-Per-Click Advertising

 You should set acceptable, primary, and visionary goals for CPC.
 If the CPC is higher than expected, consider optimizing your ad campaign to target more relevant keywords, improving ad quality, or refining the targeting settings.

-A lower CPC means you are paying less for each click, which can help maximize your advertising budget efficiency.
+A lower CPC means you’re paying less for each click, which can help maximize your advertising budget efficiency.

 When a CPC is too low, you may be missing out on opportunities in the marketplace.
 Bid adjustments may generate more desired actions and accelerate the growth of your overall marketing strategy.